haberdashPI/Weber.jl/docs/src/stimulus.md

 addtrial(moment(play,mix(mysound,mynoise))
 ```

 Weber exports the macro `@>` (from [Lazy.jl](https://github.com/MikeInnes/Lazy.jl)) to simplify this pattern.
-It is easiest to understand the macro by example: the below code yields the some result as that above.
+It is easiest to understand the macro by example: the below code yields the same result as the code above.

 ```juila
 mytone = @> tone(1kHz,1s) ramp attenuate(20)